-Module Code Module Title Credits (Number) Status (Mandatory (M) or Optional (O)) NCTC 3003 The Cultural Shaping of Birth and Beyond 30 M NCTC 3004 Bringing about Change in Birth and Beyond 30 М NCTC 3001 The Adult Learner 30 M NCTC 3002 Independent Study 30 М
+Module Code Module Title Credits (Number) Status (Mandatory (M) or Optional (O)) NCTC 3003 The Cultural Shaping of Birth and Beyond 30 М NCTC 3004 Bringing about Change in Birth and Beyond 30 М NCTC 3001 The Adult Learner 30 М NCTC 3002 Independent Study (if started in 2019/20) Dissertation (if started in 2020/21) 30 Μ

-The course is available full or part time and all modules, with exception of the Independent Study, are available as individual modules too.
+The course is available full time only.
+All modules, with the exception of the Independent Study/Dissertation, are available as individual modules.
 The delivery patterns are laid out in the course handbook.